UNC-Libraries/SCTS-Documentation/Accessioning.md

 ![screenshot](https://user-images.githubusercontent.com/58087302/76895739-f2579380-6866-11ea-93c0-b9509988dba7.png "screenshot example extent")

-### Portion (Required by ArchivesSpace)
+### Portion

 _Maps to: This is a new feature that does not map to AT_

 Used to specify whether an extent statement relates to the whole or part of a given accession.
 Choose part or whole from the drop-down list.
 If you are recording multiple extents (for example, if you have 1 box of papers and 1 hard drive), you will need to create multiple sub-records.
+Required by ArchivesSpace.

-### Number (Required by ArchivesSpace)
+### Number

 _Maps to: Extent number (Basic Information tab)_

  A numeric value for indicating the number of units in the extent statement, e.g., 5, 11.5, 245.
 Used in conjunction with Type (below) to provide a structured extent statement.
+Required by ArchivesSpace.

- ### Type (Required by ArchivesSpace)
+ ### Type

  _Maps to: Extent number (Basic Information tab)_

  A term indicating the type of unit used to measure the extent of materials described (examples: items, linear feet, gigabytes).
 Choose from a drop-down list.
+Required by ArchivesSpace.

- ### Container Summary (Required by TS)
+ ### Container Summary

  _Maps to: Container Summary (Basic Information tab)_

 Serves to describe the logical or physical parts of a multi-level resource or digital object that makes up an aggregation of archival materials.
+Required by TS.

 Example of use: if the Number and Type are 10 linear feet, then the container summary might be used to record the actual number of containers (10 boxes and 4 flat files)

 **Delete the boilerplate instructions!**